onzfonz/comp227/src/content/2/en/part2a.md

 export default Note
 ```

-The last line of the module [exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) the declared module, the variable <i>Note</i>.
+The last line of the module [exports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) the declared module, the variable `Note`.

-Now the file that is using the component - <i>App.js</i> - can [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the module:
+Now the file that is using the component - *App.js* - can [import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) the module:

 ```js
 import Note from './components/Note' // highlight-line